Soccer in Canada

-In Canada, soccer is the most popular sport in terms of participation rate.
-According to FIFA's Big Count, almost 2.7 million people played in Canada in 2006.
-Professional soccer in Canada is played in the Canadian Premier League and Major League Soccer.
+In Canada, soccer is the most popular sport in terms of participation rate; according to Canada Soccer, there are nearly 1 million registered players in Canada.
+Professional soccer in Canada is played in the Canadian Premier League, the Northern Super League and Major League Soccer.
 Canada also has many semi-professional and amateur soccer leagues.
-Canada's men's and women's national soccer teams are ranked 33rd and 6th respectively in the FIFA World Rankings, as of February 10, 2022.
+Canada's men's and women's national soccer teams are ranked 31st and 6th respectively in the FIFA World Rankings as of November 28, 2024.

+Surveys

+A 2017 survey by Sportsnet found that soccer is the fourth most popular among Canadians when asked their most-watched sport.
+Of all respondents, 7% of chose soccer, trailing ice hockey with 40%, Canadian football with 10% and baseball with 8%.
+According to a Business in Vancouver survey, 15% of Canadians began considering themselves soccer fans after 2022.

 Terminology

 Soccer is played in Canada according to the rules of association football.
-What is called soccer in Canada today was generally known as football in Canada in the early days of the sport, as it is known in much of the rest of the world today.
+What is called soccer in Canada today was generally known as football in Canada in the early days of the sport as it is known in much of the rest of the world today.

 The British Columbia Football Association was the first provincial football association formed in Canada in 1891.
 This was followed by the Manitoba Football Association in 1896, the Ontario Football Association in 1901, the Saskatchewan Football Association in 1906, the Alberta Football Association in 1909 and the Province of Quebec Football Association in 1911.

 The Dominion of Canada Football Association was formed in 1912.
 The game's governing body retained that name until it was changed to The Football Association of Canada on June 6, 1952.
 The Association later changed its name to the Canadian Soccer Football Association in 1958 and then to the Canadian Soccer Association in 1971.